-This performance-based component of compensation was funded based upon the Company's annual performance relative to: (i) revenue, (ii) Adjusted EBITDA (as defined below) and (iii) safety performance for Fiscal 2021 pursuant to the Company's 2021 Short-Term Incentive Plan (the "FY21 STIP").
+This performance-based component of compensation was funded based upon the Company's annual performance relative to: (i) revenue, (ii) Adjusted EBITDA (as defined below), (iii) safety performance and (iv) certain pre-established diversity and inclusion metrics (as identified below) for Fiscal 2023 pursuant to the FY23 STIP.

 Performance Metric Purpose Revenue To focus management on the top-line growth of the business.
 Adjusted EBITDA To focus management on driving the Company's near-term operational profitability, as well as profitable growth.
-Safety To focus management on achieving our annual business objectives while maintaining high quality operating and workplace standards
+Safety To focus management on achieving our annual business objectives while maintaining high quality operating and workplace standards.
+Diversity & Inclusion To focus management on creating an inclusive workforce, where diverse backgrounds are represented, engaged, and empowered to inspire innovative ideas and decisions.